akashzsh/akashzsh/README.md

 - 👋 Hello World, I’m Akash
 - 👀 I’m interested in Mathematics and Computer Science
-- 🌱 I’m currently pursuing my Bachelor's in Computer Engineering
+- :mortar_board: Bachelor's in Computer Engineering
 - :briefcase: Currently doing an internship at VMentor.AI
 - 📫 How to reach me ... akashinfinity12@gmail.com